 UTOPIAN is overseen by two committees: Executive and Scientific Advisory Committee.
-Both committees sit bi-monthly to make important decision about UTOPIAN.
+Both committees sit bi-monthly to make important decisions about UTOPIAN.

-The Executive Committee is responsible for operational, strategic and “high level” decisions, taking into account DFCM, FoM and UofT strategic plans and interests, and also interests and needs of provincial and national stakeholders.
-Members of the Executive Committee are: UTOPIAN Director, DFCM Chair, DFCM Vice-Chair Research, 2 FMTU chiefs (one downtown and one community site), 2 EMR data representatives (one for CPCSSN and one for EMRALD/ICES).
+The Executive Committee is responsible for operational, strategic and “high-level” decisions, taking into account DFCM, FoM and UofT strategic plans and interests, and also interests and needs of provincial and national stakeholders.
+Members of the Executive Committee are the UTOPIAN Director, DFCM Chair, DFCM Vice-Chair Research, 2 FMTU chiefs (one downtown and one community site), and 2 EMR data representatives.

 The Scientific Advisory Committee (SAC) is responsible for scientific decisions about projects and initiatives, and for facilitating projects within particular sites.
 Main members of the SAC are 14 representatives of the sites; others include key members of DFCM programs and since September 2016 also three patient and community members.
 This reflects our commitment to patient-centred care and enables us to be more responsive to patients’ needs.
 UTOPIAN is giving patients an active role in project selection and other agenda items, they provide meaningful public input info all UTOPIAN activities.